MikeG621/LfdReader/Readme.md

 Programmer's reference can be found in the [help file](help/Idmr.LfdReader.chm).

 ### Version History
+#### v2.3, 16 Jul 2023
+- (FILM) Chunk Opcodes added or renamed:
+  - SetColorRange = 0x10, new for VIEW
+  - Unknown11 is now ApplyPalette for VIEW
+  - Unknown13 is now Toggle for VOIC
+  - SetVolume = 0x15, new for VOIC
+  - Unknown16 = 0x16, new for VOIC
+    - Renames left originals in place as Depcrecated, not a breaking change.
+- (PLTT) Added the newly discovered IndexRotator as read only values, discussed in Issue #4.

 #### v2.2, 01 Apr 2023
 - (CRFT, CPLX, SHIP) Added the IsTwoSided and IsGouraudShaded properties to Shape per discussion in Issue #3.
 - Minor XML updates